XiaoouPan/FarmTest/README.md

 ## Testing examples

 Here we generate data from factor model *X = &mu; + Bf + &epsilon;* with 3 factors.
 Our data has sample size 50 and dimensionality 100.
-The first five means are set to 1, while the other ones are 0.
+The first five means are set to 2, while the others are 0.

 ```r
 library(FarmTest)